1 COMPANY INFORMATIONS

 are enacted or substantively enacted as on the date of balance sheet

-Basic earnings per share is computed by dividing the net profit after
+Basic earnings per share are computed by dividing the net profit after

 tax by the weighted average number of equity shares outstanding during